QuenWi/Java300Challanges/ReadMe.txt

     This task very similar to [122 Sudoku Solver].
 Just as output a boolean and not the sudoku solved.
 [123 Walls and Gates]
     The describtion of the task is missing.
 So I don't know what to do.
-[138 Linked List Cycle, 139 Copy List with Random Pointer]
+[138 Linked List Cycle, 139 Copy List with Random Pointer, 145 Intersection of Two Linked Lists]
     I have to create an own class (collection/container) for this tasks.